maulanaady/AquaTech-User-Activity-Analysis/README.md

 # AquaTech User Activity Analysis
 ## Introduction
 In the realm of aquatic-focused startups, understanding user behavior and user growth are paramount.
 In pursuit of this understanding, AquaTech has embarked on an analysis of user activity on its platform.
 They want to analyze their user growth in terms of *daily active user (DAU)* and *monthly active user (MAU)*.
+Of course there are more rigorous criteria about *DAU* and *MAU*, but that's outside the scope of project, here we take a simple approach by counting distinct user based on *event time*.

 Beside that, they want to know what kind of activities mostly user accessed in their platform.
 Data pertaining to user activity is collected and temporarily stored in the internal storage platform, residing on user devices.
 Subsequently, this data is pulled by a device every minute for all users.
 The pulled data is stored in JSON format with a timestamp naming convention, such as *20221130-111132.json*, signifying the data pull time as November 30, 2022, at 11:11:32 AM.

-## Data Source
+## Data Source Preparation
 In this project, JSON files have been stored in the raw_data.zip file (located on Google Drive).
 To download the file, execute the bash script
 ```
 chmod +x download_raw_data.sh &&